ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 }
 ```

-For loops start with the “for” keyword followed by parenthesis that tell the loop how to execute.
+For loops start with the "for" keyword followed by parenthesis that tell the loop how to execute.
 After the parenthesis, we have curly brackets that contain the code block that will run on each iteration of the loop.

 Inside the parenthesis, there are three parts separated by semicolons.
 The first section gets executed before the loop executes for the first time.
-In the above “for” loop, we are setting the variable “i” to the value 0.
+In the above "for" loop, we are setting the variable "i" to the value 0.

 The next section in the parenthesis is the test condition for whether the loop should run.
 If it returns true, then the loop will execute.
-Ours is checking if the “i” variable is less than 4.
-If “i” is less than 4, the loop's code block will be executed and if “i” is 4 or greater, the loop stops and code execution continues under the for loop.
+Ours is checking if the "i" variable is less than 4.
+If "i" is less than 4, the loop's code block will be executed and if "i" is 4 or greater, the loop stops and code execution continues under the for loop.

 The third section in the parenthesis executes after every iteration.
-Ours has the code “i++” which is incrementing the “i” variable by 1.
-This is short for “i = i + 1;”.
+Ours has the code "i++" which is incrementing the "i" variable by 1.
+This is short for "i = i + 1;".

 Based on what I just said, the for loop will print the number 0 to 3 and then stop execution.
 If this doesn't make sense, you can walk through it.
-On initialization, “i” gets set to zero.
-The test condition is check and “i” is less than 4 so we execute the code block.
-Our code is printing the variable “i” so it will print 0 on the first iteration.
-After the first iteration, the third section in the parenthesis increments “i” so it will be 1 on the second iteration.
+On initialization, "i" gets set to zero.
+The test condition is check and "i" is less than 4 so we execute the code block.
+Our code is printing the variable "i" so it will print 0 on the first iteration.
+After the first iteration, the third section in the parenthesis increments "i" so it will be 1 on the second iteration.
 This pattern continues until the test condition is false.
-That happens when “i” is 4 and the for loop will stop.
+That happens when "i" is 4 and the for loop will stop.

 Let's use a for loop to go through our results.
 I mentioned that our results parameter is an array of rows returned.
-Arrays have a “length” property that will tell us how many items there are in the array.
-We use the dot notation on our array as if we were getting the “length” value from an object.
+Arrays have a "length" property that will tell us how many items there are in the array.
+We use the dot notation on our array as if we were getting the "length" value from an object.
 The following will return how many results are in our array.

 ```javascript
 // Javascript Example